 Shortly after I started to look for a position with an independent firm as working for a large multinational group was not for me.
 In 2001 I was taken on as Funeral Director/Manager at J. Dilnot Smith & Son, Deal and Woodnesborough (near Sandwich) where I stayed for six years.
 Always hoping to own and run my own funeral business I seized an opportunity in 2006 and started from scratch a new business named Sullivan & Son Independent Funeral Service at 12 Beaconsfield Road in Dover, which opened on the 31st March 2007.
-I have two sons, Joshua and Thomas.
+I have two sons, Joshua and Thomas and a daugher Lizelle.

 Sullivan & Sons are very proud to have now served hundreds of local families and many out of district clients too; promising always a very personal, efficient and best price service.

 I, like Paul, also went to St Anselm’s School in Canterbury and then went on to read English at Kent University.
 I graduated with an honours degree in 2004 and pursued my interest in cars by working at the Barretts Motor Group in various sales and marketing roles.

 In 2009, I joined Paul in a part-time capacity and enjoyed getting to know the industry, as well as helping people at the most difficult of times.
 As the business has grown, my role has expanded and I now take care of the day-to-day running of the office.

 Julie Fraser-Reid Dip FD – Funeral Director